Gnawa Music Experience

 Step inside the sacred and traditional world of the Gnawa, an Afro-Moroccan group whose music and culture are the heartbeat of Essaouira.
 Meet with Gnawa masters and experience their addictive music in hidden domains inaccessible to Essaouira outsiders.

-* Meet the local kuyu (Gnawa dancers) and marvel at their ornate traditional garments
+* Meet a local kuyu (Gnawa dancer) for a dance presentation and display of their traditional garments

-* Learn the history and craft of the ornate guembri instrument
+* Learn the history and craft of the ornate lute-like guembri instrument

 What's included in this trip

 Please present your voucher to the local guide at the beginning of the tour.

 If you have your voucher, your booking is confirmed.
 We'll see you at the start point. <br /> Get in touch if you have any concerns or require more information via the email address or phone number (business hours only) on your voucher.